Crypto industry says it is complying with Russian sanctions, as some policymakers ring alarms

-And they say authorities’ ability to track big transactions on the blockchain, the transparent digital ledger that underlies cryptocurrencies, make it all but impossible for billionaire Russian oligarchs to use it for moving meaningful amounts of their wealth undetected.
+And they say authorities’ ability to track big transactions on the blockchain, the transparent digital ledger that underlies cryptocurrencies, makes it all but impossible for billionaire Russian oligarchs to use it for moving meaningful amounts of their wealth undetected.

 “The scale of the sanctions we’re seeing are so massive, there just isn’t the depth in crypto for the kinds of evasion we’re trying to prevent.
-And if an oligarch tries to move $10 billion and it will be completely obvious and spotted by people in the industry who run the on and off ramps," said Jerry Brito, executive director of the crypto think tank Coin Center.
+And if an oligarch tries to move $10 billion, it will be completely obvious and spotted by people in the industry who run the on- and off-ramps,” said Jerry Brito, executive director of the crypto think tank Coin Center.
 “This is such a red herring.”

 Key officials from the Biden administration and on Capitol Hill are not convinced.